Best Descript Alternatives for Voice to Text (2026)

 Three questions:

-- Is subtitle timing critical?
-File Transcribe and Sonix export timed formats; Otter is notes-first.
+2. Is subtitle timing critical?
+File Transcribe exports timed formats; Descript bundles timing into its editor.

 Many creators use File Transcribe for text and SRT, then Descript only on episodes that need heavy editing.
 That split often costs less than running everything through Descript.